Collapse (film)

-Collapse, directed by Chris Smith, is an American documentary film exploring the theories, writings and life story of controversial author Michael Ruppert (1951-2014).
-Collapse premiered at the Toronto International Film Festival in September 2009 to positive reviews.
+Collapse, directed by Chris Smith, is an American documentary film exploring the theories, writings and life story of the controversial author Michael Ruppert (1951–2014).
+Collapse premiered at the Toronto International Film Festival in September 2009 and gained positive reviews from its viewers.

 Overview

 Ruppert, a former Los Angeles police officer who describes himself as an investigative reporter and radical thinker, has authored books on the events of the September 11 attacks and of energy issues.
-Critics in the mainstream media and in D.C. called him a conspiracy theorist and an alarmist.
+Critics in the mainstream media and D.C. called him a conspiracy theorist and an alarmist.

 Director Smith interviewed Ruppert over the course of fourteen hours in an interrogation-like setting in an abandoned warehouse basement meat locker near downtown Los Angeles.
-Ruppert’s interview was shot over five days throughout March and April 2009.
-The filmmakers distilled these interviews down to this 82 minute monologue with archival footage interspersed as illustration.
+Ruppert's interview was shot over five days throughout March and April 2009.
+The filmmakers distilled these interviews down to an 82-minute monologue with archival footage interspersed as illustration.

-The title refers to Ruppert’s belief that unsustainable energy and financial policies have led to an ongoing collapse of modern industrial civilization.
+The title refers to Ruppert's belief that unsustainable energy and financial policies have led to an ongoing collapse of modern industrial civilization.

-Critics have variously described the film as supportive and as critical of Ruppert’s views.
+Critics have variously described the film as both supportive and critical of Ruppert's views.
 Smith himself, speaking at the Toronto International Film Festival premiere, said that "What I hoped to reveal was ... that his obsession with the collapse of industrial civilization has led to the collapse of his life.
 In the end, it is a character study about his obsession."

 Synopsis

-Sitting in a room that looks like a bunker, Ruppert briefly recounts his life including his parents' ties to U.S. intelligence agencies and Ruppert’s own career as an LAPD beat cop and detective.
+Sitting in a room that looks like a bunker, Ruppert briefly recounts his life including his parents' ties to U.S. intelligence agencies and Ruppert's own career as an LAPD beat cop and detective.
 Ruppert then summarizes current energy and economic issues, focusing mainly around the core concepts of peak oil and sustainable development.
 He also criticizes fiat money, fractional reserve banking, compound interest, and leveraging, and discusses alleged CIA drug trafficking.

-The bulk of the film presents Ruppert making an array of predictions including social unrest, violence, population dislocation and governmental collapses in the United States and throughout the world.
-He draws on news reports and data available via the Internet, but he applies a unique interpretation which he calls “connecting the dots”.
+The bulk of the film presents Ruppert making an array of predictions including social unrest, violence, population dislocation and governmental collapses in the United States and the world.
+His commentary uses news reports and data available via the Internet as references, but he applies a unique interpretation which he calls “connecting the dots”.

 Smith periodically stops Ruppert to question his assumptions and provide a note of skepticism.